daisyliu0225/Mario_Firebase/README.md

   - coin question block
   - shroom question block
 <br>
-The effects in the world map is animations and sound effects.
+The effects in the world map are animations and sound effects.

 ### Player